CRAWFORD COUNTY LIBRARY DISTRICT

 - Not all of our libraries have meeting room space available.

 All handouts must be approved by the Director prior to being displayed.
-The display of commercial and/or political advertising is not allowed.
+The display of political advertising is not allowed.
 Distribution of materials does not indicate the Library’s endorsement of issues or events promoted in any materials.

 PATRON CODE OF CONDUCT